Evil Has a Bad Sense of Humor

 he says AWOL.
 The guy doesn't really take a shining to puns and you can't say you blame him.

-- Zuko of Avatar The Last Airbender starts off as type one, as the only time he laughed was out of spite for the pirates he was arguing with having their ship stolen.
-Azula is a type two, though she has Type 1 moments as well ("It's okay, you can laugh.
+- Zuko of Avatar The Last Airbender starts off as having no sense of humor, as the only time he laughed was out of spite for the pirates he was arguing with having their ship stolen.
+Azula has a sick sense of humor, though she has lack of humor moments as well ("It's okay, you can laugh.
 It's funny.")

 Anime and Manga

-- Gauron from Full Metal Panic fits Type 2 to a "T".
-He's basically an Ax Crazy villain that takes jokes to the point of being Black Comedy.
+- Gauron from Full Metal Panic! fits the sick sense of humor to a "T".
+He's basically an Ax-Crazy villain that takes jokes to the point of being Black Comedy.
 He's definitely made to be a stark contrast to Sousuke, who is the most Comically Serious Straight Man in the world.
 He really is a lot jollier than a bunch of other characters in the series...but his sense of humor is certainly disturbing, to say the least.
 He laughs maniacally when he kills people (or whenever Sousuke is involved), and the jokes he cracks to Muggles aren't received well.
 One particular example that stands out is when he "joked" with the airline stewardess (of an airplane he eventually hijacked):

 Gauron: It's troublesome, isn't it?
 Having so many high schoolers on board?